ken00535/exercise/README.md

 A RBDMS guarantees ACID, so I select RDBMS as data persistence.
 MySQL and Postgres are active, distributed-supported open source sofeware.
 I choose Postgres because I am more familiar with it.

+**redis**

+As cache, redis is very similar with memcached.
+They all have good performace, but redis has more features [[ref](https://aws.amazon.com/tw/elasticache/redis-vs-memcached/)].
+In our appliction, a simple cache like memcached is a better choice, but I am not familiar with it.
+So if consider dev cost, I will select redis.

+P.S. if you need scalability, redis's cluster and repliction are important features.
+So I think redis is a safer option.

+**bigcache**

+To reduce overhead of redis, a application side cache can be introduced. bigcache has a active repository and support expiration.
+It also has a good performance benchmark [[ref](https://github.com/allegro/bigcache)].
+I think it's a good choice of this project.

 **gorm**

-I usually use ORM to handle simple model application, because it can avoid sql injection and connection pool issues. shorten url has a very simple model.
+I usually use ORM to handle simple model application, because it can avoid sql injection and has out-of-the-box features like connection pool. shorten url has a very simple model.
 I think it can work good.

 If want to improve perf, pgx is a option [[ref](https://github.com/efectn/go-orm-benchmarks/blob/master/results.md)]